Director: Randall Wallace

 Jeremy Irons, John Malkovich, and Gerald Depardieu play the Three Musketeers (another Dumas-penned story) - Aramis, Athos, and Porthos, respectively.
 Athos has a son who is engaged to be married to a woman that Louis decides he wants for his own and has him sent to battle where he is killed.
 Louis then takes Christie into his home...and his bed!
 Seriously, he sleeps with her, like, the next day!

 The King does some more appalling things and the Musketeers decides it's time to overthrow the little a-hole.
 Aramis has the perfect plan.
 He knows that Louis has a twin brother, Phillippe, who has been imprisoned for six years.
 Louis didn't want the country knowing that he had a brother so he ordered for an iron mask to be made for Phillippe to wear so nobody would ever know his identity.
 Since it covers his entire head, it's more of a helmet, but The Man in the Iron Helmet just doesn't have the same ring to it.
 Put anyone in an iron helmet and they're going to look ridiculous.
 And it does look ridiculous.
 Just look at him in that picture and tell me it doesn't make you laugh just a little!
-The Musketeers teach him what he knows to be King, including family history and what to do in social situations and their plan is to lure Louis out of a party, kidnap him, and replace him with Phillippe.
+The Musketeers teach him what he needs to know to be King, including family history and what to do in social situations and their plan is to lure Louis out of a party, kidnap him, and replace him with Phillippe.
 There's a few snafus, but by the end of the movie, Phillippe becomes the true King of France without anyone realizing that one brother has been swapped for another.

 You would think with such an interesting premise, this movie should work, but it just doesn't.
 For one thing, even though I thought the mask, er, helmet was ridiculous, you really don't get the sense that Phillippe was wearing it for six years and he seems to accept becoming a King just like that.
 I don't buy it.
 They also try to make this movie into too many things: a romance!
 A comedy!
 An action picture!
 If you watch the trailer, they advertise it as all three back to back.
 It starts out decent enough, telling the general plot of the movie, then it goes into Louis courting his women, then we get a bunch of jokes, then some action shots.
 It is so bad!
 The "comedy" portions of this movie is the worst - I did not laugh once.
 Now I don't think The Count of Monte Cristo is the best movie ever, but compared to this movie, it's a masterpiece.